 - 1. Scan the installation map and upload it to the Activation form online. - 2.
 Use Array Builder to create the virtual array in Enlighten.
-Use the installation map created in Installation step 10 as your reference.
+Use your installation map as your reference.

 NOTE: Go to http://enphase.com/support/videos/ to view the Array Builder demo.